drptbl/audit-ci/README.md

 # Overview

 This module is intended to be consumed by your favourite continuous integration tool to halt execution if `npm audit` or `yarn audit` finds vulnerabilities at or above the specified threshold.
+It also generates html report if any issues are found (only for `yarn audit` currently).

 # Set up